 Hotspot Shield makes big claims about the performance of its Catapult Hydra protocol, but does it live up to the hype?
-We checked the service out with SpeedTest, TestMy and other websites to find out.
+We checked out the service with SpeedTest's website and command line app, along with a number of other benchmarking sites to find out.

-Connecting to a VPN can help you bypass all kinds of website restrictions, from streaming sites which block content in specific countries, to nations such as China which block a host of popular sites.
+Connecting to a VPN can help you bypass all kinds of online restrictions, from streaming services which block content in specific countries, to nations such as China which block a host of popular sites.

-Measuring a VPN's unblocking abilities is difficult as there are so many factors involved, but we try to get a feel for its effectiveness by checking how the service works with YouTube, BBC iPlayer, Netflix, Amazon Prime Video and Disney+.
+Measuring a VPN's unblocking abilities is difficult as there are so many factors involved, but we try to get a feel for its effectiveness by checking how the service works with BBC iPlayer, Netflix, Amazon Prime Video and Disney Plus.

-BBC iPlayer does a much better job of detecting VPNs, but Hotspot Shield bypassed all that and allowed us to stream whatever content we needed.
+BBC iPlayer has the technology to detect and block many VPNs, but Hotspot Shield bypassed that for all our test logins and allowed us to stream whatever content we needed.

-Netflix is normally one of the most difficult streaming sites to access with a VPN, but again, no-one told Hotspot Shield, and it allowed us to view US and UK Netflix without difficulty.
+Netflix is one of the most difficult streaming sites to access with a VPN, but Hotspot Shield successfully unblocked US content for us.
+(That's particularly good news, because it failed in our last review.)

 Like most VPNs, Hotspot Shield doesn't like to boast about its P2P support, but pay close attention to the website and you'll discover some good news.

-The service fully supports P2P on all servers, for instance, so once you've connected with any of the clients (Windows, Mac, Android or iOS), you're ready to start downloading.
+The service fully supports P2P on all servers, so once you've connected with any of the clients (Windows, Mac, Android or iOS), you're ready to start downloading.

 Whatever method you're using, Hotspot Shield doesn't have any bandwidth limits or restrictions, so you should be able to use the service as much as you like.